AGolz/Born2beRoot/README.md

 In the subsequent window, you'll be asked to choose the hard disk file type, its size, and storage details.

-Hard Disk File Type: Select `VDI (VirtualBox Disk Image)` as it is compatible with VirtualBox.
+__Hard Disk File Type__: Select `VDI (VirtualBox Disk Image)` as it is compatible with VirtualBox.

-Storage on Physical Hard Disk: Choose `Dynamically allocated`, which means your virtual hard disk will grow as it is used, up to the maximum size you set.
+__Storage on Physical Hard Disk__: Choose `Dynamically allocated`, which means your virtual hard disk will grow as it is used, up to the maximum size you set.

-File Location and Size: Finally, set the maximum size of the virtual hard disk.
+__File Location and Size__: Finally, set the maximum size of the virtual hard disk.
 A minimum of 10GB is recommended for Rocky Linux, but if you can, allocate more space to avoid running out of space in the future.
  <img width="1023" alt="Screen Shot 2023-03-09 at 5 06 33 PM" src="https://github.com/AGolz/Born2beRoot/assets/51645091/e6cfc159-c970-436d-84c8-5a3a5d861769">

 ### Configure VM Further.